sfuhrm/openssl4j/README.md

 ## Version notice

 Please note that the current version is experimental.

 ## Versions

-The version numbers comply to the
-[semantic versioning](https://semver.org/) schema.
+The version numbers used by `openssl4j` itself comply to the [semantic versioning](https://semver.org/) schema.
 Especially major version changes come with breaking API changes.

+The temporary internal `openssl4j-objects` artifact is using date-derived versions, but it is invisible to maven users.

 ## Author

-Written 2020-2022 by Stephan Fuhrmann.
+Written 2020-2023 by Stephan Fuhrmann.
 You can reach me via email to s (at) sfuhrm.de

 ## License